john-ml/stitch/doc/stitch.md

 del [A] &A -> {}
 ```

+`new`'s type encodes the fact that heap-allocation
-`new`'s signature is strange: if there were no way to
+is the only way to comfortably allow pointers to escape
-heap-allocate, then all references would be bound to
-stack frames and it'd be impossible to write
+upwards: it's not impossible to write a terminating
-a terminating function of type `[A] A -> &A`.
+function of type `[A] A -> &A` without `new`.

-That heap allocation is the only way to
-comfortably allow pointers to escape upwards is
-encoded by this type: the only way for a function
-to return 'escaping references' is by using `new`.
+These types also illustrate how weak the guarantees around
+`&A`s are:
+- If `&A` corresponds to heap-allocated memory, there's no
+  guarantee that it holds a valid address
+- If `&A` corresponds to stack-allocated memory, nothing
+  stops you from trying to delete it

 ### Defer

-`defer` can be used to clean up resources:
+Though the typechecker won't help you delete responsibly,
+`defer` tries to mitigate this by allowing you to write
+a constructor and its corresponding destructor in
+the same place; it will then automatically schedule the destructor
+to be run when the constructed value falls out of scope.

-let `C [| e |]` represent an expression that contains
+Let `C [| e |]` represent an expression that contains
 the subexpression `e` within a surrounding context `C`.
 Then, roughly, `C [| e defer g |]` becomes